ainopara/CrashlyticsLogger/README.md

 # CrashlyticsLogger

 This is an extension for `CocoaLumberjack`.
-It has several components that can be imported separately.
+It has several components which can be imported separately.

 ## Components